You Can Always Change Your Mind (Major).

 Changing a major doesn’t have to be a “major” ordeal either.
 I, personally, recommend a conversation with an academic advisor before doing so, but the process is now online through myUCF.
 This document with complete step-by-step directions may help as well.

 Students may also want to consider adding a minor or certificate.
-The difference between the two is the amount of credits.
+The difference between the two is the number of credits.
 Minors are 15 credits or more with 12 of those credits being earned at UCF and certificates are less than 15 credits.

 There are so many classes out there that may change their lives, but they won’t know until they take them.
 Spending a little time surveying, investigating and exploring can lead to some eye-opening adventures and life-changing discovery.
 Now is the time to do it.